patperry/patperry.github.com/course/honors/r-intro/index.md

 Suppose that I want to open a file named "bikedata.csv", which is stored in the "~/Datasets" directory on my system.
-Ifirst set the working directory to "~/Datasets" by Choosing **Session** > *Set Working Directory* > *Choose Directory ...*.
+I first set the working directory to "~/Datasets" by Choosing **Session** > *Set Working Directory* > *Choose Directory ...*.
 This will execute the command